Monday, February 29, 2016

 Having fun at River Heritage Park

-My granddaughter called said she needed someone to pick her up at school.
+My granddaughter called and said she needed someone to pick her up at school.

-For dinner, I baked potato and the grandkids dressed their potato with cheese, bacon bits and sour cream.
+For dinner, I baked a potato, and the grandkids dressed it with cheese, bacon bits, and sour cream.

 For dessert, I served strawberry pie.